Operations and missions: past and present

 - NATO is a crisis management organisation that has the capacity to undertake a wide range of military operations and missions.

-- NATO is engaged in operations and missions around the world, managing often complex ground, air and naval operations in all types of environment; with the outbreak of COVID-19, NATO is ensuring that deployed personnel are protected from the ongoing pandemic.
+- It is engaged in operations and missions around the world, managing often complex ground, air and naval operations in all types of environment; with the outbreak of COVID-19, NATO is ensuring that deployed personnel are protected from the ongoing pandemic.

 - NATO leads operations in Kosovo and the Mediterranean.

 - In 2018, NATO initiated a training mission in Iraq, which aims at developing the capacity of Iraq’s security forces, its defence and security institutions, and its national defence academies.

 - NATO is also supporting the African Union and conducting air policing missions on the request of its Allies.
 Furthermore, NATO is assisting with the response to the refugee and migrant crisis in Europe and has Patriot missiles and AWACS aircraft deployed in Türkiye.